 The file is saved and the last thing is to import it into Xero.
 We have a test account in Xero.
 Click 'Accounts' - 'Bank Accounts'.

 Let's say we have a Checking account.
 Click 'Manage Account' - 'Import a Statement'.

 It says, that it supports a CSV file.
 Then click 'Browse' for CSV, select a sample-bank-statement.csv, open it and click the 'Import' button.

 The right column is the names from the CSV file and the left column is the names inside Xero.
 Select Check Number is 'Check No.' and Reference is 'Reference' if you have it.
-When you have CSV or Excel with additional information, in other product, like CSV2CSV and you want to create a CSV layout compatible with Xero, then you would Map 'Reference' column and use it here.
+When you have CSV or Excel with additional information, in other products, like CSV2CSV and you want to create a CSV layout compatible with Xero, then you would Map the 'Reference' column and use it here.
 Check 'Don't import the first line because they are column headings' and click 'Save'.

-Before you click 'Save', 'Convert', 'Import' pay attention, that 14 statement lines were imported, 0 were duplicates and click 'Ok'.
+Before you click 'Save', 'Convert', 'Import' pay attention, that 14 statement lines were imported, 0 were duplicates, and click 'Ok'.

 Now it shows that it is Jul 2, 2016, the Amount, the Deposit.
 Now we have to process it inside the application, like Map it to Proper Account, select Proper Vendor Name.
 It is a usual process in the accounting system after you import any file with transactions.
 Quickbooks called it 'Mapping', Xero called it 'Review'.
 Before you just have done those transactions into your system, it usually goes to some intermediate place, when you review imported transactions and add them to register.